uashraf1981/WiMesh-Monitor/README.md

 - Ifconfig
 - Wireless Radio Channel
 - Wireless Radio Mask
+- Take snapshot backup of a selected or all routers (OS, configuration files etc.)

 Description of the core functionalit of main files in WiMesh Monitor